oliviachang29/collab-by-design/site/posts/2018-03-13-the-dilemma-in-raising-digital-kids-embrace-the-positive-benefits-and-let-go-of-the-fears.md

 ---
-title: "The Dilemma in Raising Digital Kids: Embrace the Positive Benefits and Let Go of the Fears"
+title: 'The Dilemma in Raising Digital Kids: Embrace the Positive Benefits and Let Go of the Fears'
-date: "2018-03-13"
+date: 2018-03-13
 tags:
 - AI
 - ECE